 Lastly, we seek to engage trainees in efforts the overall safety and quality of their patients’ care.
 For the third year, our fellows participate in a three-part series on Root Cause Analysis where they learn critical skills to examine patient safety events.
 Through the medical school, fellows have the opportunity to participate in the Patient Safety and Quality Leadership (PASQUAL) Scholars Program which, upon completion, they will be well-positioned to direct quality and safety initiatives and to facilitate education and research in these areas.

-I am delighted to be part of this program and work with colleagues who demonstrate a strong commitment to the education and training of our fellows.
-The collaborative nature of and dedication to patient care is one of the main factors that influenced my decision to join faculty here after training.
-The unique research, patient safety and educational opportunities that are available continue to confirm my choice.
+We have a great group of faculty and staff committed to the education and training of our fellows.
+The collaborative nature of and dedication to patient care and training within and between divisions and departments is especially strong.
+In addition, we have unique research, patient safety and educational opportunities.
 We look forward to the opportunity to discuss training in this innovative environment with a breadth of clinical opportunities.

 Fellowship Program Director